Pelargonium peltatum (L) L'Hér.

 Derivation of name and historical aspects

 The genus Pelargonium derives its name from the resemblance of the shape of the fruit to the beak of a stork, pelargos in Greek.
-The species name peltatum in Latin (peltate) refers to the shield-like leaves, the petiole being attached to the centre of the blade.
-The Afrikaans common name refers to the acidulous sap the leaves contain.
+The species name peltatum meaning 'sheild-like' or peltate (Latin) refers to the shape of the leaves, the petiole being attached to the centre of the blade.
+The Afrikaans common name kolsuring (meaning blotch sorrel) refers to the acidulous sap the leaves contain and the spots of colour on the two top petals.
 The English common name, ivy-leaved, refers to its resemblance to ivy.

 According to Pitte Joffe (2001), larvae of the Water Bronze, Common Geranium Bronze and Dickson's Geranium Bronze butterflies feed on geraniums and pelargoniums.
 Carpenter bees are also frequent visitors to the plants.